Vitamin Deficiency Solutions

 Vitamin C for Urinary Track Infections

-Vitamin C helps reduce the harmful effects of bacteria in the urinary track.
+Vitamin C helps reduce the harmful effects of bacteria in the urinary tract.
 It’s water-soluble and because the body cannot store it, you need it as a daily routine.

 Where to get vitamin C